Mobile Bay Area

 Fort Condé

-This was the capital of the French colony of Louisiana until 1722.
-It was originally called Fort Louis de la Mobile (or simply Fort Louis) until 1717 or 1720 when it was largely rebuilt and renamed Fort Condé de la Mobile.
-Sometimes the brick fort was referred to simply as Fort la Mobile.
-It was later used by the British (1763 - 1780) and called Fort Charlotte, the Spanish (1762, 1780 - 1813) renamed it Fort Carlotta, and then the Americans (1813), who also called it Fort Charlotte, and later Fort Mobile.
-The fort was demolished in 1819, with the debris used for marsh fill.
-The present structure is a partial reconstruction (1976) on the original site and is now used as the Mobile Visitor Info Center.
+The settlement here was the capital of the French colony of Louisiana from 1711 until 1722.
+The first wooden stockade type fort was originally called Fort Louis de la Mobile (or simply Fort Louis).
+A larger stone and brick fort was built beginning in 1723, and was renamed Fort Condé de la Mobile, sometimes referred to simply as Fort la Mobile.
+This fort covered about 11 acres.
+The Spanish briefly occupied the city in 1762 before the British formally took over West Florida in 1763.
+The British renamed it Fort Charlotte.
+The Spanish defeated the British here in February-March 1780 (Battle of Fort Charlotte), and renamed it Fort Carlotta.
+The Americans took over the fort in April 1813, who also called it Fort Charlotte, and later Fort Mobile.
+The old fort was deemed useless and was ordered to be demolished in 1819 (actual demolition occurred in 1820-23), the debris used for marsh infill.
+The present structure is a partial reduced-scale reconstruction (1976) on the original site and is now used as the Mobile Visitor Info Center, located at 150 South Royal Street.
 Interstate 10 runs underneath the fort.
+British outerworks from 1780 still exist.
+A remnant of the original stone/brick foundation remains in Mardi Gras Park across from the recreated fort.

 Mobile CSA Arsenal and Ordnance Depot